-The Credit is a way of organizing higher education programs in order to explain its academic weight.
+Credits are a way of organizing higher education programs to explain its academic weight.

 The General Objective of the credits (SKS) method is to enhance the extent to which higher education can be developed.
 It involves the presentation of education programs that are flexible and more varied, gives greater opportunity to students when choosing programs, and focuses on planning a definite professional path.

 - Allow the students who are clever and diligent to finish their study in a minimum duration.

 - Allow the students to choose the subject according to their interest, talent, and capacity.